-In 1986 Queen Elizabeth asked Reverend Mayne to become the Dean of Westminster Cathedral where he served until 1996.
-This Sunrise of Wonder is his joyous autobiography written for his grandchildren about what it means to be human in a world filled with wonder.
-It is his collection and reflection on the writers and artists whose gifts awakened the coming together of his own inner and outer worlds and his wondrous gift of seeing and sharing the extraordinariness of everything.
-The title was inspired by this G. K. Chesterton quote:
+In 1986 Queen Elizabeth asked Reverend Mayne to become Dean of Westminster Cathedral, where he served until 1996.
+This Sunrise of Wonder is a joyous autobiography written for his grandchildren about what it means to be human in a world filled with wonder.
+It is a collection and reflection on the writers and artists whose gifts awakened the coming together of his own inner and outer worlds and his wondrous gift of seeing and sharing the extraordinariness of everything.
+This G. K. Chesterton quote inspired the title:

 “At the back of our brains, so to speak, there is a forgotten blaze or burst of astonishment at our own existence.
 The object of the artistic and spiritual life is to dig for this sunrise of wonder.”

-Betty is one of those who touches our sleeve and calls us to awaken to the beauty and wonder within and all around us.
+Betty Skinner, whose beautiful story we have chronicled in The Hidden Life Awakened, is another of those who call us to awaken to the beauty and wonder within and all around.